dbt-labs/corp/dwh_design_conventions.md

 select * from renamed
 ```
 Depending on the quality of raw data, this base model could also be a staging
 model.
-There may also need several models' worth of cleaning, correcting,
+One staged view might just as well warrant several models' worth of cleaning,
-and categorizing.
-Raw data may come as it is; staging data is clean, presentable,
+correcting, and categorizing.
+Raw data may come as it is; staging data is clean,
-and ready for the curtain to raise.
+presentable, and ready for the curtain to rise.

 Staging models **can** have joins in them to field additional columns for context
 or enrichment; they can add rows through unions and remove them through filters;